-Windows Server 2019 is the perpetual-license version of Microsoft's server OS.
-Microsoft Windows Server 2019 includes all the updates for Microsoft Windows Server 2016 previously offered exclusively via Microsoft's Semi-Annual Channel (SAC).
-Microsoft Windows Server 2019 features important enhancements in scale, performance, management, cybersecurity, app compatibility, Linux support, container networking, and hybrid integration of on-premises and cloud assets.
+Microsoft Windows Server 2019 is the perpetual-license release of Microsoft's flagship server operating system.
+Windows Server 2019 incorporates the updates to Windows Server 2016 previously offered exclusively via the Semi-Annual Channel.
+Windows Server 2019 offers important enhancements in capacity, throughput, manageability, cybersecurity, app compatibility, Linux co-existence, Kubernetes networking, and hybrid integration of on-premises and cloud resources.

-Headline enhancements of Microsoft Windows Server 2019 are Windows Admin Center for centralizing the management and monitoring of hybrid on-premises/cloud resources, System Insights for utilizing advance predictive intelligence to control local networks, Windows Defender ATP (Advanced Threat Protection) Exploit Guard for host-intrusion prevention, container orchestration with Kubernetes, Cluster Sets technology for deploying and administering large non-stop scale-out clusters, and Storage Migration Service for streamlining the migration from outdated versions of Windows Server.
+Headline enhancements of Windows Server 2019 are Windows Admin Center for centralizing the management of hybrid on-premises/cloud-hosted deployments, System Insights for taking advantage of modern predictive analytics to control on-premises networks, Windows Defender ATP (Advanced Threat Protection) Exploit Guard for host-intrusion prevention, container orchestration with Kubernetes, Cluster Sets technology for creating and managing large non-stop scale-out clusters, and Storage Migration Service for simplifying the upgrade process from outdated versions of Windows Server.

-Progent can assist your organization to integrate Windows Server 2019 with current versions of Microsoft's key applications by delivering services that include Exchange Server support, Microsoft SQL Server 2019 integration expertise, SQL Server 2017 upgrade consulting, SharePoint 2019 design and integration, and Office 365 integration consulting.
-Progent's consulting, debugging and education support for Microsoft Windows Server 2019 are offered online and Progent also provides onsite support in metropolitan areas throughout the U.S. and Canada.
+Progent can help your organization to integrate Microsoft Windows Server 2019 with the latest versions of Microsoft's key applications by providing expert services that include Exchange Server consulting, SQL Server 2019 integration consulting, SQL Server 2017 migration services, Microsoft SharePoint 2019 planning and integration, and Microsoft 365 integration consulting.
+Progent's solution design, troubleshooting and education support for Windows Server 2019 are available remotely and Progent also provides on-premises services in metropolitan areas throughout the United States and Canada.

 Hybrid Cloud Integration with Microsoft Windows Server 2019

-Windows Server 2019 makes Microsoft's Azure stack accessible to organizations of all sizes for building onsite data centers, private clouds, or hybrid architectures that integrate on-prem resources with resources hosted on the cloud.
+Microsoft Windows Server 2019 makes the Azure stack available to businesses of any size for creating onsite data centers, private clouds, or hybrid systems that combine on-prem IT assets with infrastructure and services hosted on the cloud.

-Windows Admin Center enables onsite environments to leverage Azure cloud features
+Windows Admin Center allows onsite environments to access Azure cloud features

-The majority of today's companies deploy a combination of on-premises and cloud-based resources to deliver the appropriate trade-off of control, affordability, throughput, availability, and security they require.
-For some industries, regulations demand that specific types of network resources and data be retained internally.
-In other instances, corporate standards or compatibility issues necessitate line-of-business applications to be hosted locally.
-Microsoft Windows Server 2019 offers a cloud-aware solution that permits you to build and administer powerful hybrid networks that seamlessly utilize resources distributed across local facilities and the cloud.
+Most of modern companies deploy a combination of local and cloud-hosted IT assets to deliver the appropriate balance of control, affordability, performance, availability, and security they require.
+In some fields, regulatory compliance require that specific types of network resources and information be managed internally.
+In other instances, corporate standards or legacy applications require mission-critical software to be hosted from a local data center.
+Windows Server 2019 offers a cloud-aware solution that permits you to implement and administer powerful hybrid ecosystems that seamlessly utilize resources distributed across local data centers and the cloud.

-Planning, configuring and administering efficient hybrid environments with Windows Server 2019 requires a wide array of knowledge and experience.
-This can be beyond the expertise of most IT staffs in smaller businesses.
-Progent's roster of subject-matter experts offers as-needed access to the skills you require for any aspect of hybrid network implementation and management.
-Progent's Microsoft-certified and Cisco-certified consultants, project managers, and cybersecurity professionals can help your business to determine the advantages of Microsoft Windows Server 2019 for your organization and build a hybrid ecosystem powered by Microsoft Windows Server 2019 that offers maximum business value.
+Planning, creating and administering efficient hybrid environments with Microsoft Windows Server 2019 demands a wide array of skills.
+This can be beyond the comfort zone of typical in-house IT staffs maintained by smaller organizations.
+Progent's team of subject-matter experts (SMEs) offers on-demand access to the skills you need for any facet of hybrid network deployment and maintenance.
+Progent's Microsoft-certified and Cisco-certified consultants, project managers, and cybersecurity professionals can help your business to assess the advantages of Windows Server 2019 for your company and build a hybrid ecosystem based on Windows Server 2019 that delivers maximum return on investment.

-The introduction of Windows Server 2019 coincided with the notification of End-of-Support status for Microsoft's popular Windows Server 2008 and Windows Server 2008 R2 products.
-This means there will be no additional security updates on-premises, no other updates, no free support programs, and no online technical updates.
-Because of this, security and compliance will become more difficult, maintenance costs may increase, and system robustness may suffer.
+The introduction of Microsoft Windows Server 2019 was accompanied by the notification of End-of-Support (EOS) status for Microsoft's widely used Windows Server 2008 and Windows Server 2008 R2 platforms.
+The result is that there will be no additional security fixes on-premises, no other updates, no free support options, and no online technical content updates.
+Consequently, security issues will be increasingly challenging, management costs and effort may go up, and network stability may drop.

-If your organization could use expertise upgrading to Microsoft Windows Server 2019 from WS 2008 or from another legacy release of Windows Server, Progent offers the knowledge and experience to make your migration efficient, affordable, and on-schedule.
-Progent's Windows experts can assist you to:
+If your company wants guidance moving up to Microsoft Windows Server 2019 from Windows Server 2008 or another out-of-date release of Windows Server, Progent can provide the skills to make your migration efficient, affordable, and fast.
+Progent's Windows experts can help you:

-Versions and Deployment Alternatives for Windows Server 2019
+Versions and Installation Options for Windows Server 2019

-- Inventory your applications and server roles running on your existing Windows Servers
+- Identify and inventory your apps and server roles running on your existing servers

-- Move your VMs to the Progent Cloud or move to the latest release of on-premises Windows Server or to Microsoft Azure
+- Migrate your virtual machines to the Private Progent Cloud or upgrade to the latest version of self-hosted Windows Server or to Microsoft Azure

-- Optimize your configuration to reduce costs, manage resources, and strengthen security and compliance across hybrid applications
+- Optimize your configuration to reduce costs, manage assets, and strengthen security and compliance across hybrid applications

-Microsoft Windows Server 2019 is available in the value-priced Standard edition and the enterprise-class Datacenter version.
-The Datacenter version permits unlimited VMs while the Standard edition allows only two VMs.
-The Datacenter edition also offers advanced features like Shielded Virtual Machines, Network Controller, Host Guardian Service (HGS), Storage Replica, Software-defined Networking (SDN), and Storage Spaces Direct pooled storage.
-Most of these technologies are described in Windows Server 2016 consulting services.
+Microsoft Windows Server 2019 is available in the affordable Standard edition and the high-end Datacenter edition.
+The Datacenter edition supports unlimited VMs while the Standard edition allows only two VMs.
+The Datacenter version also offers advanced technologies such as Shielded VMs, Network Controller, Host Guardian Service, Storage Replica disaster recovery, Software-defined Networking, and Storage Spaces Direct pooled storage.
+Most of these features are discussed in Microsoft Windows Server 2016 consulting services.

 Microsoft Windows Server 2019 has two installation alternatives: Server Core and Server with Desktop Experience.
-Server Core has a minimal footprint and has no traditional desktop interface but supports all server roles.
-This "headless" mode is designed to be managed remotely, e.g. with Power Shell or Remote Server Administration Tools.
-The Server with Desktop Experience option is a complete installation and features a rich graphical user interface for local management.
-Progent's experts can assist you to choose the editions and deployment options best suited to your situation, understand Microsoft's licensing rules, and choose an optimal on-premises, cloud, or hybrid network architecture.
+The Server Core option has a minimal footprint and no local interface but handles all role-based workloads.
+This "headless" mode is designed to be managed remotely, for example via Power Shell or Remote Server Administration Tools.
+Server with Desktop Experience alternative is a full installation and includes a rich graphical user interface for local management.
+Progent's consultants can help your organization to select the versions and installation options most appropriate for your situation, understand Microsoft's licensing rules, and pick an optimal onsite, cloud-based, or hybrid deployment architecture.

 Top New Features of Windows Server 2019

-Microsoft Windows Server 2019 offers improved expandability, performance, manageability, Hyper-V virtualization, data security, hybrid deployment support, disaster recovery, orchestration, Linux compatibility, and other important improvements.
-Editions of Microsoft Windows Server 2019 licensed under the Semi-Annual Channel model are updated twice annually, making new features available much sooner than with Microsoft's Long-Term Servicing Channel (LTSC) release model.
+Windows Server 2019 features improved expandability, performance, manageability, virtualization, data security, hybrid deployment support, availability, orchestration, Linux support, and other major enhancements.
+Versions of Windows Server 2019 licensed under Microsoft's SAC release model are updated two times annually, making enhancements available more quickly than under Microsoft's Long-Term Servicing Channel program.

-Microsoft Windows Server 2019 delivers substantial increases in capacity compared to Microsoft Windows Server 2016:
+Microsoft Windows Server 2019 offers substantial improvements in scale vs. Microsoft Windows Server 2016:

 Windows Server 2016